dumlutimuralp/antrea-packet-walks/part_c/README.md

 Hence the current flow will match all the conditions in the **second** flow entry in the flow table highlighted above.
 There are two actions specified in that second flow entry.
 First action is to set the destination MAC to "4e:99:08:c1:53:be" which is the antrea-gw0 MAC on the Worker 1 node. (by 0x4e9908c153be->NXM_OF_ETH_DST[]) The second action in the same flow entry is handing the flow over to the next table which is table 40 (resubmit(,40).
 So next stop is Table 40.

-**Note :** The reason for the destination MAC rewrite (from original destination MAC of frontend pod to new destination MAC which is gw0 MAC) is to steer the flow back to Linux Kernel IP stack for the flow to be processed kube-proxy managed iptables NAT rules again. (similar to the way back in 8.8 but this time it will be SNAT, not DNAT.
-Since the frontend pod should receive the response from backendsvc service IP)
+**Note :** The reason for the destination MAC rewrite (from original destination MAC of frontend pod to new destination MAC which is gw0 MAC) is to steer the flow back to Linux Kernel IP stack for the flow to be processed kube-proxy managed iptables NAT rules again.
+(Cause this is the return traffic for the same flow which was DNATed back in 8.8, so this time iptables will perform SNAT.)

 ### 10.11.4 DNAT Table #40